RockHong/vim-env/VimGeneralHelp.md

 ###Session
 you can save sessions of vim
 :mksession! ~/today.ses
+saves the current open files buffers and settings to ~/today.ses.
+(NERDTree has some problem with session save, at least on gvim on windows. so close NERDTree first)

-saves the current open files buffers and settings to ~/today.ses. u can load that session by using vim -S ~/today.ses no hassle of remembering where u left of the yesterday ;)
+u can load that session by using vim -S ~/today.ses no hassle of remembering where u left of the yesterday ;)

+or,
+load session
+:source session-file

 ###split windows